System Components

 -

-This code measures execution time in microseconds for each operation.
+The code measures operation execution time in microseconds.

-The following is example output from running our sample.
+The following is example output from running the sample.

 File content: Hello, Boost.Program_Options, Boost.Filesystem, and Boost.Chrono!